InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial5_geographic/README.md

 - To explore geojson data, and how geographical features on our earth translate to projected shapes on an svg.
 - To understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
 - To grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.
+- To be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.

 ## How to setup, serve, and deploy: